rook/rook/Documentation/client.md

     ```bash
     # If running in the toolbox container, no need to run privileged
     rookctl block unmap --mount /tmp/rook-volume

-    # If running standalone, you may need to run privileged
-    sudo -E ./rookctl block unmap --mount /tmp/rook-volume
     ```

 ## Shared File System